Hridai/PyPDF2-Pandas-PDFFieldUpdater/README.md

     pdf2.addPage(pdf.getPage(2))
     pdf2.addPage(pdf.getPage(3))
 ```
+To avoid any issues viewing these augmented output pdfs please be sure to use Adobe.
+I am aware that there are issues opening these pdfs using "Nitro" and that is not an issue with the code but an issue with Nitro itself.
+Previewing these pdfs in a browser or Adobe itself should work perfectly well.

 ## Support or Contact
 Run into any bugs or need help adapting this to your pdf / csv?
 Drop me an e-mail HridaiTrivedy@Gmail.com and I'll get right back to you!